losuler/hacker-news-userstyle/README.md

 # Modern Hacker News userstyle for Stylus

-*This is a fork of https://github.com/oskarkrawczyk/hackernews-userstyles from https://github.com/oskarkrawczyk.*

 It's not a secret that [Hacker News](https://news.ycombinator.com) is a bit... dated at this point.
 I love reading it, I love the links, but man it brings me back to the 90's.
 This userstyle aims to restyle the original interface with a more modern one.

 ![](hacker-news-readable-light.png)